petewinn/OCI-Free-Tier/PersonalCloudService.md

 If you don;t already have one, head to [Oracle.com/cloud/free](https://www.oracle.com/cloud/free/) and sign up for a free tier.

-"it's like a raspberry pi in the sky!"
+> "it's like a raspberry pi in the sky!"

+Once you have your free tier instance up and running, log in and fire up a free compute VM.

+* Log in
-Log in > Compute > Instance > Create Instance
+* Head to Compute > Instance > Create Instance

-Select Ubuntu 18.04 (minimal) as your image.
+* Select Ubuntu 18.04 (minimal) as your image.

 ![Screen1](/Assets/pcs-1.png)

-Assign a public IP address and upload your ssh public key (see here for more information)
+Click the box to assign a public IP address and upload your [ssh public key](https://docs.oracle.com/en/cloud/paas/database-dbaas-cloud/csdbi/generate-ssh-key-pair.html#GUID-69EF7E8A-7CD5-482E-A878-882EA21DE2B8)

 ![Screen2](/Assets/pcs-2.png)